oktytncy/graph_rag/README.md

 > ✅ **Conclusion:**
 > These results show that Graph RAG isn’t just about retrieval — it’s about **reasoning across connected knowledge**.
 This makes it perfect for research-heavy topics, technical documentation, and any domain where the full answer lives across multiple sources.

+---

+## ⚠️ When *Not* to Use Graph RAG

+While Graph RAG is powerful, it's not always the best fit for every use case.
+Like any tool, it shines in some scenarios and adds unnecessary complexity in others.

+Here are some situations where **Graph RAG might not be the right choice**:

+---

+### 1. 🧾 Simple, Fact-Based Queries

+If your use case involves:
+- Short documents,
+- Direct fact lookup (e.g., “When was the Mona Lisa painted?”),
+- Or a small number of text chunks,

+Then classical RAG is **faster, simpler, and easier to maintain**.
+You don’t need multi-hop reasoning to answer straightforward questions.

+---

+### 2. 🚫 No Meaningful Connections Between Documents

+Graph RAG works best when:
+- There are **recurring entities or topics** (like “Leonardo,” “Louvre,” “visual analysis”),
+- And those topics benefit from being **connected**.

+But if your dataset is **broad and unrelated** (e.g., documents about cooking, airplanes, and guitar tuning), creating a graph may:
+- Add unnecessary overhead,
+- Return irrelevant connections,
+- And give worse results than a simple semantic search.

+---

+### 3. 🛠 More Complex Setup, Especially for Beginners

+Graph RAG requires:
+- A deeper understanding of vector stores,
+- Traversal strategies,
+- Edge definitions,
+- And sometimes custom configurations.

+If you're just starting with LangChain, LangFlow, or vector search, it might be better to begin with a **classical RAG** setup and upgrade later.

+---

+### 4. 🐌 Performance Considerations

+Graph RAG performs **extra steps** like:
+- Graph traversal,
+- Building and managing node-edge relationships.

+This can be **slower and more resource-intensive**, especially on large datasets, compared to traditional top-K similarity search.

+---

+> 💡 **Summary:**
+> Use Graph RAG when your data is **richly interconnected**, and the value of combining insights from multiple places outweighs the extra setup.
+> For simpler tasks, classical RAG will often be **faster, easier, and good enough**.